Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 We will use imagination to enter the enchanted reality of real communion with Nature.
 We will explore our dreams which suggest a longing and perhaps even grief at one's distance from Wild Nature - our own wild nature, and that of Mother Earth.

-Limited to 8 participants.
-Non-denominational. $15 per 90 minute session.
+Non-denominational.
+90 minute sessions.
 NEW COURSES ARE ONGOING.
 Earth Circle participants meet every other Sunday (6 sessions).
 Refreshments will be served.
 Interested participants: Contact Victoria Moore at (434) 760-1822 to register.

 Participants are invited to share ideas and discuss issues of concern in an inclusive, compassionate, life-affirming community.
 This resilient community creates hopeful possibilities arising through our collaboration and reciprocity with others.